mtimoustafa/rimworld-rtl-translation-tools/README.md

 ## Installation
 1. Install [Ruby](https://www.ruby-lang.org/en/downloads/).
 2. Install [Nokogiri](https://nokogiri.org/#installation).
-3. Run the script!
+3. Run the script using `<path_to_script>/xml-string-reverser.rb`!
 Accepts a file or directory path as an argument.